 These challenges are often escalated by a lack of leadership, poor governance, excessive partisanship, and preconceived agendas that do not allow for new ideas, differing opinions, or varying perspectives to emerge to address common challenges, causing further public alienation.

 In the face of extraordinary global challenges, promoting collaboration between institutions, restoring trust in them, and cultivating the next generation of leaders—could not be more critical.
 But no single institution can confront these challenges alone.

 “Now, more than ever, it is necessary for the institutions that make up the bedrock of our society to come together and engage in honest dialogue on our global challenges.”Edward Montgomery, Dean, McCourt School of Public Policy

 A major center at Georgetown within the Institute of Politics and Public Service at the McCourt School of Public Policy, the Baker Center for Leadership & Governance brings together stakeholders from government, business, nonprofits, academia, and faith-based institutions to tackle a global policy challenge and begin the important work of restoring faith in our institutions.

 The Baker Center serves as a conduit between society’s core institutions to promote civil dialogue and debate, spur creative thinking and imagination, and inspire a new generation of leadership.

-Our year-long exploration of a policy challenge, through programming like the Baker Fellows program, our regional events, and our spotlight series, will culminate in the annual Baker Forum, the signature event of the Baker Center.
+Our year-long exploration of a policy challenge, through programming like the Baker Innovation Grant, our regional events, and our roundtable series, culminates in the annual Baker Forum, the signature event of the Baker Center.

 By activating these institutions, by raising our hand—we will move the needle on a major issue and repair some of the damage done.
 It is time to embrace our collective role and responsibility in effective governance.
 Join us.